dsrvlabs/wds-bridge-hackaton/README.md

 Meet WELLDONE Bridge.
 Over the past month, we have developed a multi-purpose blockchain infrastructure wallet and bridge with a user-friendly interface.
 The result is an app that supports Cosmos, Ethereum, and EVMOS.

-You can access the WELLDONE bridge through ([the beta page](https://bridge.welldonestake.io/)).
-And you can download and use our ([Multi-chain Wallet](https://chrome.google.com/webstore/detail/welldonestake-wallet/bmkakpenjmcpfhhjadflneinmhboecjf?hl=ko)) through the Chrome web store.
+You can access the WELLDONE bridge through [the beta page](https://bridge.welldonestake.io/).
+And you can download and use our [Multi-chain Wallet](https://chrome.google.com/webstore/detail/welldonestake-wallet/bmkakpenjmcpfhhjadflneinmhboecjf?hl=ko) through the Chrome web store.

 ## Inspiration